-Reputation management is a huge business in the US, and many other countries deal mainly with how you position yourself online.
-Many social media experts want to see reputation primarily as an online strategy, building your brand.
-Of course, this is important, but to me, there is something even more urgent.
-In every crucial part, you should know and expand your reputation offline and then build an effective strategy to put it online.
-It doesn’t matter how you position yourself offline if you don’t live up to your reputation in every moment of your daily business dealings.
+In the digital age when we are so widely connected our reputation is far more valuable than ever.
+Many see reputation primarily as an online strategy, building your brand.
+But, in every crucial part, you should know and expand your reputation offline and then develop an effective strategy to put it online.
+It doesn’t matter how you position yourself online if you don’t live up to your reputation in every moment of your daily business dealings.